Renge-Games/UnityAssetRetriever/README.md

 [![](https://dcbadge.vercel.app/api/server/SBKb9eFtfF)](https://discord.gg/SBKb9eFtfF)

-Download and Import your favorite Unity Asset Store assets all at once with this tool.
+Create lists with your favorite Unity Asset Store assets and Download and Import them all at once with this tool.

 ![asset-inventory-window](https://i.imgur.com/50eaTg1.png)